 All members of the Bryant University community are accountable for compliance with this policy.
 Bryant University is committed to eliminating bias incidents and hate crimes, wherever they occur in the University community, by taking corrective action as a result of violations of this policy.
 Violations may lead to disciplinary action up to and including separation from the University.

 Violations of this policy may impact an individual(s) and/or the Bryant University community.
-After receiving a report of an alleged violation of the Bias Incident, the University will determine the appropriate next steps in accordance with our policy.
-In most cases the University will allow the complainant to determine if and when to initiate the bias incident process or any other relevant process.
-However, in instances where extensive harm has occurred or there is risk to an individual(s) or the campus community, Bryant may proceed with the student conduct process with the University serving as the complainant.
+After receiving a report of an alleged bias incident, the University will determine the appropriate next steps in accordance with our policy.
+In most cases, the University will allow the complainant to determine if and when to initiate the bias incident process or any other relevant process.
+However, in instances where extensive harm has occurred or there is a risk to an individual(s) or the campus community, Bryant may proceed with the student conduct process with the University serving as the complainant.

-A bias incident is an act of bigotry, harassment or intimidation toward a person, property or group, based race, religion, color, ethnicity, national origin, age, sex, sexual orientation, gender identity or expression, disability, status as a protected veteran, pregnancy, marital status, or any other category protected by law.
-It can be an event, image, utterance, or behavior that demeans or degrades an individual or group and can occur physically, verbally, in writing or via social media or electronic means.
+A bias incident is an act of bigotry, harassment, or intimidation toward a person, property, or group based on race, religion, color, ethnicity, national origin, age, sex, sexual orientation, gender identity or expression, disability, status as a protected veteran, pregnancy, marital status, or any other category protected by law.
+It can be an event, image, utterance, or behavior that demeans or degrades an individual or group and can occur physically, verbally, in writing, or via social media or electronic means.
 A bias incident can occur whether the act is intentional or unintentional and may or may not be an unlawful act.

 Hate crimes are defined and adjudicated by federal, state, and local governments.
 The U.S. Federal and Rhode Island State Codes follow below.
 Bryant University encourages complainants to file reports with local police and to press charges if warranted.
-However, the decision of whether to do that rests with the complainant.
-If the complainant does decide to work with local law enforcement, Bryant University will provide appropriate support to the individual in the process.
+However, the decision of whether to do so rests with the complainant.
+If the complainant decides to work with local law enforcement, Bryant University will provide appropriate support to the individual in the process.

 Prohibited conduct may occur through: